Skip to main content

 Just six years later, Portrush will once again welcome the world's best in 2025.

-Explore our hole-by-hole guide to the spectacular course in County Antrim.
+Explore our hole-by-hole guide to the spectacular course in County Antrim, notable for its dramatic changes in elevation.

 Hole 1: Hughie - Par 4